MicrosoftDocs/customer-insights/ci-docs/journeys/faqs-copilot-general.md

 ## What can this Copilot capability do in Customer insights - Journey do?
 It can answer questions about the configured tables in an app, and aids in navigation through queries such as "Take me to _page name_."
 It can answer questions about how to user Customer Insights.
 These answers are based on [our publicly available documentation](/dynamics365/customer-insights/journeys/).
+This capability uses a Bing Search index to organize the public documentation.
+This is the reason for this capability needing consent for Bing Search.

 ## What is this capability of Copilot' intended use?